EPFL-ENAC/enac-it4r-repo-python/README.md

 pre-commit run --all-files
 ```

-Note that it will only run Ruff and Black against staged files.
+Note that it will only run Ruff, Black and Mypy against staged files.

 To run Ruff against all files individually: